 \section{Proof-of-principle experiment}

-To understand the creation of the IMLS through the SSB phenomenon, we cannot simply apply the concepts developed in condensed matter physics.
+To understand the creation of the Ising-model-like system through the SSB phenomenon, we cannot simply apply the concepts developed in condensed matter physics.
 And we do not know of any other specific examples of the phenomenon of many-body-like systems being created by SSB.
-However, since consistency with the interpretation of exchange interaction energy was ensured when introducing PSIs, it is expected that a correspondence will exist between the stable states in the IMS and those in the IMLS.
+However, since consistency with the interpretation of exchange interaction energy was ensured when introducing pSIs, it is expected that a correspondence will exist between the stable states in the Ising model system and those in the Ising-model-like system.
+Nevertheless, the correspondence with the Ising model system discussed \cite{Leleu, Bohm02}. regarding continuous-variable Ising machines utilizing bifurcation phenomena through feedback strength control cannot be directly applied (see also Supplementary Materials).
 In our previous paper, we conducted numerical simulations to confirm this correspondence and found it promising \cite{Toshiy}.
 Here, we present one of the most compelling pieces of evidence to ensure the reliability of this correspondence (duality) by experimentally demonstrating the effectiveness of SSBM as a simulator for COPs.

 Figure 3 is a third-order graph $(N\!=\!16)$ representing a COP belonging to the category called MaxCut3 \cite{Takata}, which is addressed in the proof-of-principle experiment.
 This COP is an established problem that was used in demonstration experiments of coherent Ising machines, which are one type of physically implemented Ising machine.
-And this COP has the advantage that dynamic switching is not required in the optical delay interference circuit (ODIC) \cite{Goh} for the physical implementation of pseudo-spin interactions.
+And this COP has the advantage that dynamic switching is not required in the optical delay interference circuit (ODIC) \cite{Goh,Endnote02} for the physical implementation of pseudo-spin interactions.